4 Minute Read

 The Impact to Your Nest Egg

 Let’s throw some numbers around to see how this might affect your nest egg.
-We’ll say you always land a job that offers a 401(k), and you only have to wait six months to begin contributing with each new job.
-That would add up to about 66 months, or five-and-a-half years that you are not contributing to a 401(k).
+We’ll say you always land a job that offers a 401(k) and you only have to wait six months to begin contributing with each new job.
+That would add up to about 66 months, or five and a half years that you are not contributing to a 401(k).

 If you make $40,000 and invest 15% of your income in your 401(k), you would end up contributing $33,000 less to your retirement savings than if you had been consistently investing throughout your entire career.
-That’s $33,000 that will not experience compound growth, potentially reducing your nest egg by hundreds of thousands by the time you retire.
+That’s $33,000 that will not experience compound growth, potentially reducing your nest egg by hundreds of thousands of dollars by the time you retire.

 Consistent investing over the long term is the best way to build up a retirement fund.
 Stopping for any reason, whether it’s for a job change or because you’re spooked by stock market swings, will reduce the amount you’re able to save as well as your investing returns.